Ricky Kej: Winds of Samsara

+Winds of Samsara, his 14th studio album and a collaboration with South African flautist Wouter Kellerman, was released on 15 July 2014 after being in production for two years.
+"The 'Samsara' in the album name has many meanings – the world around us, the world within us, family, ideals, etc. Winds was specifically chosen because of the album's flute-based style."
+The album debuted at No. 1 on the US Billboard New Age Albums Chart in August 2014, a first for a person of Indian origin and stayed in the top 10 for 12 weeks straight.
+The album also peaked at No. 1 on the Zone Music Reporter Top 100 Radio Airplay Chart in the month of July 2014, and was ranked No. 3 on the ZMR Top 100 Airplay Chart for 2014.
+The album received the Grammy award for Best New Age Album in February 2015.
+Kej dedicated the award to non-film music composers in India.

 Shanti Samsara

 On 30 November 2015, his album Shanti Samsara – World Music for Environmental Consciousness was launched at COP 21, the 2015 United Nations Climate Change Conference by Indian Prime Minister Narendra Modi.
 The prime minister personally presented French president François Hollande with a copy of the CD.
 A video featuring music from the album was also played for UN Secretary-General Ban Ki-moon and the gathering of world leaders.

 The album was one of several projects discussed during a meeting Prime Minister Modi had with Kej following his Grammy win.
 Kej found inspiration in Modi's concern for the environment and set out to specifically develop a project to express a message of environmental consciousness.

 When completed, more than 300 actors, artists and musicians from around the world had contributed to the making of the album's 24 tracks and four music videos.
 These include: